lhondikoi/task-7/README.md

+Open `index.html` to view the program output.
 All solutions are inside `script.js`.